-I’ve been covering Charlotte development for more than five years, and Steak 48 is the most expensive restaurant project I’ve encountered (by well over a million).
+The entire project costs about $8 million and will employ about 250.
+The Agenda has been covering Charlotte development for more than five years, and Steak 48 is the most expensive restaurant project we’ve encountered (by well over a million).

 Concept: Steak 48 is a modern update to the classic American steakhouse experience.
-It’s owned by brothers Jeffrey Michael Mastro, along with their father, Michael Mastro, and partner Scott Troilo.
+It’s owned by brothers Jeffrey and Michael Mastro, along with their father, Dennis Mastro, and partner Scott Troilo.
 They have locations in Houston, Philadelphia, and Chicago.

-The centerpiece of the restaurant will be an exposed kitchen with floor-to-ceiling glass walls surrounded by dining on all three sides.
+Layout: The centerpiece of the restaurant will be an exposed kitchen with floor-to-ceiling glass walls surrounded by dining on all three sides.
 The intention is to create an immersive dining experience.
-“It’s a very honest and open view of the kitchen,” said Badgio.
+“It’s a very honest and open view of the kitchen,” Badgio says.
 Steak 48 will offer several private dining rooms, including four-person suites with a view into the kitchen.

 What the Mastro Brothers say: “We are excited for the opportunity to be a part of the spectacular development that is being created here at Apex SouthPark.
-My brother, father, and I love Charlotte and are looking forward to being a part of the very special community that is so vibrant here in our new home town,” says Jeff Mastro.
+My brother, father, and I love Charlotte and are looking forward to being a part of the very special community that is so vibrant here in our new home town,” Jeff Mastro says.